 Step 5: Use Playbooks to Automate

 It’s time for the final piece of the puzzle: Playbooks.
 With playbooks, you can manually or automatically handle your cases according to the individual needs of your abuse desk processes.
 Playbooks offer similar flows to Inbound Processing but operate on cases.
 You can configure task nodes such as Delay, Wait until…, API Caller, Resolve, or apply straightforward rules to case attributes with the True/False node.
-See the node and task reference for details.
+See the node reference for details.
 Because processes vary for each abuse desk, customer group, and even event type, each case group can have a playbook assigned individually.

 Managing Playbooks